Inclusive Images: The Art of Crafting Meaningful Alternative Text

 aria-describedby

-We can use the
+.We can use the

 aria-describedby

-of the full explanation text element.<imgsrc="grafik-tbc.png"alt="A bar chart showing the number of TB cases in Indonesia by age and gender."aria-describedby="tbc-graph-description"/>...<p id="tbc-graph-description">A grouped bar chart showing the distribution of TB cases in Indonesia by age group and gender.
+of the element containing the detailed text.<imgsrc="tbc-chart.png"alt="Bar chart showing the number of TB cases in Indonesia by age and gender."aria-describedby="tbc-chart-description"/>...<p id="tbc-chart-description">Grouped bar chart showing the distribution of TB cases in Indonesia by age group and gender.
 There are two bars for each age group: one for males and one for females.
-The highest number of TB cases for males is in the 45–54 age group, about 9,500 cases.
-For females, the peak is in the 15–24 and 25–34 age groups, each with about 8,000 to 8,500 cases.
-In general, males have a higher number of TB cases than females in almost all age groups.</p>...
+The highest number of TB cases for males is in the 45–54 year age group, around 9,500 cases.
+For females, the peak is in the 15–24 and 25–34 year age groups, each around 8,000 to 8,500 cases.
+Generally, males have a higher number of TB cases than females in almost all age groups.</p>...

 Approach 5: Using alt

-and a link to the full explanation
+and a link to the detailed explanation

-<img src="grafik-tbc.png" alt="A bar chart showing the number of TB cases in Indonesia by age and gender."/><a href="/distribusi-kasus-tbc.html"> Full description of the TB cases bar chart in Indonesia</a>
+<img src="tbc-chart.png" alt="Bar chart showing the number of TB cases in Indonesia by age and gender."/><a href="/distribution-of-tb-cases.html"> Complete description of the bar chart of TB cases in Indonesia</a>

 -

-Improves SEO
+Improving SEO

 -